Kitsap Environmental Coalition:

 - Host KEC Presents, the free monthly film and discussions series at the Kingston Village Green covering a range of environmental issues relevant to Kitsap County.

-It's easy to get focused on things we don't want.
-We are increasingly focused on what we want: a county where people and nature thrive.
+It's easy to focus on things we don't want.
+We are increasingly focused on what we do want—a county where people and nature thrive in balance with each other.

 Visit our website at kitsapenvironmentalcoalition.org